phalcon/documentation/docs/api/phalcon_html.md

 Returns an instance with the specified link included.

 If the specified link is already present, this method MUST return normally without errors.
-The link is present if link is === identical to a link object already in the collection.
+The link is present if $link is === identical to a link object already in the collection.

 #### `withoutLink()` { #htmllinkevolvablelinkprovider-withoutlink }